hesselberth/Inpop/README.md

 ```

 #### `PV(jd, target, center, rate=True, **kwargs)`
-This method computes the state of a solar system body, the target, with respect to a center at time jd. jd is the Julian date in the ephemeris time scale (TDB or TCB).
-Because of the limited precision of a double it is advised to split the Julian date in a day part and a time fraction if sub-millisecond accuracy is required.
+This method computes the state of a solar system body (the target) with respect to a center at time jd. jd is the Julian date in the ephemeris time scale (TDB or TCB).
+Because of the limited precision of a `double` it is advised to split the Julian date in a day part and a time fraction if sub-millisecond accuracy is required.
 In that case jd should be a `np.array([date, time_fraction], dtype=np.double)` (in that order).

 target and center are integers from 0 to 12.
 The state vectors are returned as a numpy array [P, V] of type np.double.
 P and V are both 3-vectors containing the position and velocity respectively.
 The encoding for the target and the center is as follows: